Frequently asked questions

 Your employer may also postpone the commencement of your parental leave by up to six months, if “granting the leave at that time would have a substantial adverse effect on the operation of the school.”

-As a half-time teacher, you will have access to up to 13 weeks of parental leave for each of your children under the age of thirteen.
+As a half-time teacher, you will have access to up to 13 weeks of parental leave for each of your children under the age of sixteen.
 This must be taken in full seven-day blocks, irrespective of your job share schedule.